corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/node/setup/corda-configuration-fields.md

 ## `simpleLogTelemeteryEnabled`

-This field enables an alternative form of telemetry.
+Enables an alternative form of telemetry.
 If this field is set to `true`, log lines are written to logs when a flow or significant operation is started, or ended.
 The log line specifies a trace ID, which allows flows to be matched up across nodes.
 For more information, see the [OpenTelemetry](../operating/monitoring-and-logging/opentelemetry.md) section.

 *Default:* false